NCAR/climate-primer-water/doc/gcms.rst

 *Figure: Global time-series of land use changes (in million hectares) (Source: IPCC, 2021)*

-**Modeling groups were also encouraged to perform additional experiments beyond Tier 1 scenarios.** These experiments are associated with scenarios that contain reductions later in the century (so called “overshoot scenarios”) as well as a low-end emission scenario in line with the Paris Agreement (IPCC 2016): SSP1-1.9.
+.. dropdown:: **Modeling groups were also encouraged to perform additional experiments beyond Tier 1 scenarios.**
+    These experiments are associated with scenarios that contain reductions later in the century (so called “overshoot scenarios”) as well as a low-end emission scenario in line with the Paris Agreement (IPCC 2016): SSP1-1.9.
 Because of the large computational demand, most modeling centers only performed the core Tier 1 experiments.
 Some centers managed to simulate a large number of ensemble members for select experiments.
 These experiments are the CMIP6 simulations associated with the ScenarioMIP project.
 However, there are a total of 23 independent intercomparison projects that are part of CMIP6, and thus significantly more model output is available to study physical systems.

 4.4 Earth system climate modeling – historical perspective
 -------------------------------------------------------------